Configuring the field mapper

 (available as

-along with the wholerow
+origalong with the wholerowmap).

 i.e.{ def orig, def row -> "${orig.toLowerCase()} (${row.surname})" }